tekartik/sembast.dart/sembast/doc/storage_format.md

 There are methods to import/export the database.
 As of v1, the export is a jsonified Map (not optimized).
-Application should not rely on the inner format of the exported data that should be only be consumed as a Map by `importDatabase`.
+Application should not rely on the inner format of the exported data that should only be consumed as a Map by `importDatabase`.

 ## Example

-Let's take insert some data:
+Let's insert/update some data:

 ```dart
 // Our shop store sample data